On the front page of WRDS you get an overview of the datasets / databases subscribed by CBS Library.

 Other Compustat:

-CBS has subscription to:
+CBS has a subscription to:

 (Note!
 No access to CRSP monthly update.
 And no access to CRSP Mutual Funds and Ziman REIT)

-DealScan (Reuters): is a pre-eminent source for extensive information on the global syndicated bank loan market.
+This is a pre-eminent source for extensive information on the global syndicated bank loan market.
 It provides users with access to Thomson Reuters LPC’s robust database of detailed terms and conditions on over 240,000 loan transactions.
-These transactions finance M&A activity, working capital needs and other general corporate purposes for loan participants world-wide.
+These transactions finance M&A activity, working capital needs and other general corporate purposes for loan participants worldwide.
 Dealscan sources include regulatory filings, bank submissions and journalist contributions.
-Look for a detailed presentation on WRDS E-learning platform (http://wrds-web.wharton.upenn.edu/wrds/E-Learning/).

-DMEF Academic data (dmef.all): access to four individual data sets each containing customer buying history for about 100.000 customers.
+Access to four individual data sets each containing customer buying history for about 100.000 customers.
 DMEF stands for Direct Marketing Educational Foundation.

 Dow Jones Average: these files contain information about daily prices (high, low, close) for the Dow Jones Industrial Average, the Dow Jones Transportation Average and the Dow Jones Utilities Average.
-Data for the Industrial and Transportation Averrage are from 1896 to 1999 - for the Utilities Average from 1929 to 1999.
+Data for the Industrial and Transportation Average are from 1896 to 1999 - for the Utilities Average from 1929 to 1999.

 Dow Jones Total Return Indexes: The Total Return Indexes account for reinvested dividends, and, like all Dow Jones Total Market Indexes, cover 95% of the underlying market.

-Execucomp (Compustat Quarterly Updates, part of the COMPUSTAT database - look above): Compustat/Executive Compensation contains historical data on executive compensation trends.
+Compustat/Executive Compensation contains historical data on executive compensation trends.
 Standard and Poors’ Execucomp provides executive compensation data collected directly from each company’s annual proxy (DEF14A SEC form).
 Detailed information on salary, bonus, options and stock awards, non-equity incentive plans, pensions and other compensation items are available (No access to Compustat Quarterly Updates Preliminary History and others).

 Fama-French & Liquidity Factors (ff.all): the Fama-French Portfolios are constructed from the intersections of two portfolios formed on size as measured by market equity (ME), and three portfolios using the ratio of book equity to market equity (BE/ME) as a proxy for value.
-The Fama-French data source is Kenneth French’s web site at Dartmouth.
+The Fama-French data source is Kenneth French’s website at Dartmouth.

-The Federal Reserve Bank Reports in WRDS contain three databases collected from Federal Reserve Banks: two of them come from Reports published from the Federal Reserve Board; the other one comes from the Federal Reserve Bank of Philadelphia.
+The Federal Reserve Bank Reports in WRDS contain three databases collected from Federal Reserve Banks: two of them come from Reports published by the Federal Reserve Board; the other one comes from the Federal Reserve Bank of Philadelphia.

 Foreign Exchange Rates (Federal Reserve Board’s H.10 Report).
 The WRDS FX database is based upon the Federal Reserve Board’s H.10 release and contains Foreign Exchange rates for over 30 world currencies and trade-weighted indices.
 WRDS carries all of these FX rates in currency units per U.S. dollar (e.g. yen/$ and a few are also available in “inverted form” (e.g. $/pound).